mikecamara/adversarial-machine-learning-attacks/supervisor-meetings-logs/README.md

 - Confirm the local rules for citation style
 - Plan next meetings (maybe 7/Dec and 4/Jan as the Christmas holiday begins on the 20th/Dec)

 * Supervisor mentioned that he had reviewed the data extraction table available in the documents.
-However, there was nothing to give feedback on because table was empty.
+However, there was nothing to give feedback on because the table was empty.

-* Supervisor mentioned how he had trouble to find the links and the files, so I should send them simply attached to every email I send so he doesn't waist time looking for them.
+* Supervisor mentioned how he had trouble finding the links and the files, so I should send them simply attached to every email I send so he doesn't waste time looking for them.

-* Supervisor assisted reviewing and reformulating the research questions displayed in the table.
-The research questions were not specific enough, there were gramathical error, such as using capital letters unecessarily.
+* Supervisor assisted in reviewing and reformulating the research questions displayed in the table.
+The research questions were not specific enough, there was a grammatical error, such as using capital letters unnecessarily.

 * I send the supervisor a link to the updated research questions file, but the inconsistency with the files was unacceptable and led to confusion.